Paddlepop25/codeinstitute-insta-ramen/tests.md

   max-height: 144px;
 }
 ```

-3. Uploading new image in the 'edit ramen' page:
-I have yet to find the solution for this feature.

 ## Further Testing
 - In the future, I would like to implement unit testing while building a website of this kind